vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### I use Site Recovery Manager.
 What considerations are there to ensure encrypted virtual machines can run on the DR site?

-When using Site Recovery Manager, you must configure both vCenter instances with the same vSphere Native Key Provider key encryption key (KEK).
+When using Site Recovery Manager, you must configure both vCenter instances with the same vSphere Native Key Provider.
 This requires you to export the vSphere Native Key Provider from one vCenter instance and import it into the DR vCenter instance.
 For more see [Site Recovery Manager and Virtual Machine Encryption](https://docs.vmware.com/en/Site-Recovery-Manager/8.6/com.vmware.srm.admin.doc/GUID-6B3A7686-E0AD-47F5-8C3A-501F479E27C8.html).

-### Does VMware vCenter Server HA support Native Key Provider?
+### Does VMware vCenter HA support Native Key Provider?

-Yes. vCenter Server HA is not considered a backup strategy, so please back up the Key Derivation Key as instructed when you created the Native Key Provider instance.
+Yes. vCenter HA is not considered a backup strategy, so please back up the Key Derivation Key as instructed when you created the Native Key Provider instance.

 ### Can I have both a Native Key Provider and a Standard Key Provider?